mangoceylon/js-functions-week-2/README.md

 ## To complete assignment

-1. In src/homework-functions.js
-2. Follow the prompt in the comments of each function.
+1. In `src/homework-functions.js`, follow the prompt in the comments of each function.

 ## Testing